asconix/rfcs/rfcs/0057-secrets-for-services.md

 The target service launches once the side-car service has been launched, joins it's namespace and is able to access the secrets provided in the shared tmpfs in `/tmp`.
-The service is not free to access the file in whichever way it wants - for instance just passing the path to the software to be launches as an argument, or load it up into an environment variable.
+The service is now free to access the file in whichever way it wants - for instance just passing the path to the software to be launched as an argument, or load it up into an environment variable.

 Example of user-facing API: